ThsBzs/recetteApp/README.md

 # recetteApp
-A recipe application, using React &amp; Firebase.
+A multi-user recipe application, using React &amp; Firebase.
 Connect with Facebook, or add '/pseudo/Michel' in the url to see it work.